 For all personal injuries in Arizona, there is a time limit for filing a lawsuit.
 This deadline is known as the “Statute of Limitations.”
 For most personal injury victims, Arizona’s statute of limitations is not a concern, as the majority of personal injury claims settle prior to initiating litigation.
 However, a number of factors could delay settlement negotiations and force you to file a complaint to avoid missing a deadline.
 Extensive medical treatment, injuries with delayed manifestations, and unreasonable or inadequate settlement offers by insurance adjusters are among the circumstances that could bring a filing deadline into play.
 Missing such a deadline could bar you from the recovery you deserve.

 Nonetheless, you should not panic if you believe a filing deadline is approaching on your claim.
 Even when the statute of limitations is approaching, it is never ideal to rush into litigation without proper preparation or representation.
 If you file a claim without legal representation, defense attorneys will undoubtedly attempt to take advantage of your limited knowledge of the law.
-Accordingly, it is in your best interests to call Arizona Injury Lawyers if you believe you have a personal injury claim.
+Accordingly, it is in your best interest to call a Phoenix car accident attorney if you believe you have a personal injury claim.
 At Torgenson Law, our years of legal education and experience practicing personal injury law has informed us to the many nuances of Arizona law, including statutes of limitation.
 For your benefit, we want to impart on you a basic understanding of Arizona’s statute of limitations for personal injury actions that result from car accidents.

 Arizona courts are generally very strict in enforcing statutes of limitations.
 If you miss the deadline, you will likely be barred from filing a personal injury lawsuit regardless of the liability of the other driver.
 Do not let this legal formality block your legal rights to fair compensation.
-If you suffer a personal injury or are concerned your deadline to file a claim has expired, call Torgenson Law at (602) 759-0012 for a free legal consultation.
+If you suffer a personal injury or are concerned your deadline to file a claim has expired, call the personal injury attorneys at Torgenson Law at (602) 726-0747 for a free legal consultation.